jekrch/chord-buildr/README.md

 <b>v1.2</b>
 <br/>
 <br/>
-Users can now choose to display flats instead of sharps for a given chord piano by checking the checkbox labled 'b' (for flat).
+Users can now choose to display flats instead of sharps for a given chord piano by checking the checkbox labeled 'b' (for flat).
 This is reflected in all references to the chord and encoded in the url.
 More chord types were also added and various security updates were made.
 <br/>
 <br/>
 <img src="https://user-images.githubusercontent.com/8173930/132143487-48cf5f38-7beb-431d-9dc4-993fc492bddc.png"/>